 Texting While Driving Laws

 In 2007, Washington was the first state to pass a texting while driving ban.
-Currently, texting while driving is banned in 47 states, Washington DC, Puerto Rico, Guam, and the US Virgin Islands, and all but four have primary enforcement (police may issue a driver for texting while driving without any other traffic offense taking place).
-Of the three states without an all driver texting ban, two prohibit text messaging by novice drivers.
+Currently, texting while driving is banned in 48 states, Washington DC, Puerto Rico, Guam, and the US Virgin Islands, and all but three have primary enforcement (police may issue a driver for texting while driving without any other traffic offense taking place).
+Of the two states without an all driver texting ban, one prohibits text messaging by novice drivers.

-Nearly all states include at least one category for distraction on police crash report forms, although the specific data collected varies.
+All states except Connecticut and New Hampshire include at least one category for distraction on police crash report forms, although the specific data collected varies.
 The Model Minimum Uniform Crash Criteria (MMUCC) guidelines provide best practices on distraction data collection.

 GDL Laws on Distracted Driving